Main Article Content

 Kasabach-Merrit Syndrome, Systemic angiomatosis, Hemodialysis

-The Kasabach-Merritt Syndrome, a clotting disorder with consumptive thrombocytopenia and anemia, is associated with vascular lesions.
+The Kasabach-Merritt syndrome, a clotting disorder with consumptive thrombocytopenia and anemia, is associated with vascular lesions.
 The cardinal features of Kasabach-Merritt Syndrome include a large hemangioma, thrombocytopenia, anemia, hypofibrinogenemia and a prolonged prothrombin time.
-Kasabach-Merritt Syndrome without visceral hemangiomas is uncommon in adult subjects.
-We report our experience on adult post-traumatic Kasabach-Merritt Syndrome in a 36-year-old subject on long-term hemodialysis with systemic angiomatosis.
+Kasabach-Merritt syndrome without visceral hemangiomas is uncommon in adult subjects.
+The authors report the experience on adult post-traumatic Kasabach-Merritt syndrome in a 36-year-old subject on long-term hemodialysis with systemic angiomatosis.
 The primary pathophysiologic event of the Kasabach-Merritt syndrome is platelet trapping within the vascular lesion.
-In this experience, we identified a subacute low-grade consumption coagulopathy.
+In this experience, the authors identified a subacute low-grade consumption coagulopathy.